 Kanna nodded with understanding, a bit disappointed.
 In truth, she wasn’t sure if she would trade her ten years of servitude for a lifetime of marriage to a strange woman, anyway.

 As she glanced again at the altar, her mind swimming with thoughts, she allowed herself to be distracted by the details instead of by the idol’s powerful gaze.
 She looked at the intricate carvings on the wood below, and the collection of offerings and amulets, and the strange script that was etched in bronze on a pair of vessels near the idol’s feet.
 Her eyes stopped suddenly at a design that was engraved beneath the writing.
-She felt her chest tighten uncomfortably, but she didn’t know why.
+There was something uncomfortably familiar about it.

 “That symbol…,” Kanna said.
-She stared at the eight-sided outline, and the circle that it enclosed, and the lines that passed through the center and shot out across every edge.
-“It’s the same one that was on a pendant I saw, one that Porter Goda has.”
+She stared at the eight-sided outline, and the circle that it enclosed, and the lines that passed through the center and shot out to every edge.
+“It’s the same one that was on a pendant I saw, one that Porter Goda has.
+What does it mean?”

 The priestess followed the direction of Kanna’s gaze and furrowed her brow.
 “You mean one like this?”
 She reached into the neck of her robe and produced the same pendant that Kanna had seen on the keyring.